MansMeg/BSDA/README.md

 The project can also be turned in a second time a month after the end of the course.
 Then the student(s) need to submit both a project report, a PDF with presentation slides and a link to a video presentation of the mini-project.
 *Projects submitted in after the first deadline cannot get VG*.

+In the case not anyone can attend the oral presentation known in advance, you can still pass and get a VG if you submit the project report, slides and a recorded video presentation 23.59 before the day of the presentation.

 ## Course Literature and Video Material
 Below are the main references for the course.